worknate/galactic-encyclopedia/planets/Gudrid.md

 ## Gudrid

-Gudrid is an outpost planet in the Tolantz Urietal system (0103).
-The atmosphere is mild in temperate but caustic; the only human presence consists of a domed mining colony.
+Gudrid is a rocky planet in the Tolantz Urietal system (0103).
+The heavy atmosphere is caustic; the only human presence consists of a domed mining colony.
 The meager profits from raw metal ores combined with charity from nearby sectors keeps the population alive.

-The situation is even worse on the mining operations on the gas giants in the system; cramped quarters, extreme temperatures, leaky radiation shiedling and periodic gravity flunctuations compound the suffering of the miners and their families.
+The situation is even worse on the mining operations on the gas giants in the system; cramped quarters, extreme temperatures, leaky radiation shielding and periodic gravity flunctuations compound the suffering of the miners and their families.

 ### Technology